top of page

 The verb 'exhume' has its origins in Latin, specifically from the word 'exhumare.'
 In Latin, 'ex' means 'out of' or 'from,' and 'humus' means 'earth' or 'ground.'
 Therefore, 'exhumare' referred to the act of digging something out of the earth.
 Over time, this Latin term evolved into the Middle French word 'exhumer,' which then entered the English language as 'exhume.'
 In its contemporary usage, 'exhume' refers to the process of digging up or removing something, often a deceased body or burial item, from the ground or a tomb.
 The etymology of 'exhume' underscores its association with the retrieval of objects or remains from beneath the earth, highlighting the act of uncovering what was once hidden or buried.

-Quiz: Find the meaning of the verb exhume:
+Find the correct meaning of the verb exhume:

 Try Again!